-Stem cells are ‘unspecialised’ cells in the body that have the potential to develop into ‘specialised’ cell types (e.g. blood cells, muscle cells, nerve cells).
-Stem cells are being researched for their potential to treat various medical conditions.
+Stem cells are ‘unspecialised’ cells in the body that have the potential to develop into ‘specialised’ cell types (e.g. blood cells, muscle cells, nerve cells) that have been lost through illness or injury.
+Stem cells are being researched for their potential to treat various medical conditions but this research is still at the early stages.
 In most cases, their use is controversial.

 How stem cells work